Great Plains Ratsnake

 Life Cycle

-Snakes have always captured the imaginations of humans.
+Psychologically and culturally, snakes have always captured the imaginations of humans.
 In myth, religion, and story, snakes perform the role of seducer, sneak, guardian, healer, killer, and transformer.
-On a more practical level, snakes help humans by consuming many rodents that are injurious to our interests.

 Snakes use organs in their tongues and mouths to detect odors and track their prey.
 As nocturnal predators, they must depend on something other than sight to interpret their surroundings.
 Many mice and other small mammals are active at night, too, and similarly have a well-developed sense of smell.